vidaang/ConcurrentHashtable/README.md

 - Makefile

 ## Running the program
-1. Ensure you have the necessary python libraries installed
+1. Ensure you have the necessary C libraries installed
-2. In the terminal enter `gcc -g chash.c -o chash.exe -lpthread` to compile the code
+2. In the terminal enter `make` to compile the code
-3. After compilation run the command `./chash.exe`
+3. After compilation run the command `make run` or `./chash_program`
+4. To recompile after any changes run `make clean` and run `make` again